 The study of the theory and research of group behavior.
 Students will examine group dynamics through readings in industrial/organizational and social psychology.
 In addition, students will participate in experiential group exercises.
+1 c.u.
+Prereauisite: Psychology major with

-Prerequisite: Psychology major with Junior or Senior standing and PSY 310.
+Junior or Senior standing and PSY 310.

-PSY 425 CROSS-CULTURAL PSYCHOLOGY
+PSY 425 CROSS-CULTURAL PSYCHOLOGY (Also WMS 425)

 A study of cultural differences in psychological functioning.
 In a world of increasing cultural contact, globalization, immigration, and ethnic tensions, it is increasingly important to learn about cultural differences and intercultural communication.
 Are there any psychological universals?
 How can intercultural relations be improved?
 These are some of the questions cross-cultural psychology seeks to address.
+1 c.u.